Skip to main content

 Check for crawl errors in Google Search Console.
 Google may not be able to fully access and index your website due to crawl problems.
 Fixing these errors will improve your site's chances of appearing in search results.

-If your website is not optimized for search engines, it may struggle to rank on Google.
+If your website is not optimised for search engines, it may struggle to rank on Google.
 SEO helps Google understand your content and rank it higher.
-Even if your site is indexed, it can not show up in search results if you don't do SEO correctly.
+Even if your site is indexed, it cannot show up in search results if you don't do SEO correctly.

 No Quality Content

-Google prioritizes high-quality, relevant and informative content.
+Google prioritises high-quality, relevant, and informative content.
 If your website lacks content or has duplicate content, it may not rank well.
 Content is one of the most important factors that determine search rankings, so focus on creating valuable and engaging content.

 Write original and well-planned content that provides value to users.
 Use proper formatting with headings (H1, H2, H3) to improve readability.
 To keep your website current, add new pages, product descriptions, and blog entries on a regular basis.

-Avoid copying content from other websites, as Google penalizes duplicate content.
-Instead, create original content that successfully responds to people' questions.
-Long-form content (800-1500 words) tends to perform better in search rankings, so aim for in-depth articles that thoroughly cover a topic.
+Avoid copying content from other websites, as Google penalises duplicate content.
+Instead, create original content that successfully responds to people's questions.
+Long-form content (800 to 1,500 words) tends to perform better in search rankings, so aim for in-depth articles that thoroughly cover a topic.

 Slow Website Speed